-During the winter term, Babette B. Tischleder is on leave (Forschungssemester): She spent five months as a Fellow of the Karla Scherer Center for the Study of American Culture at the University of Chicago and presented current research in lectures in Chicago and at the Institute for Advanced Study of the University of Minnesota, Minneapolis.
+During the winter term 2014/2015, Babette B. Tischleder was on leave (Forschungssemester): She spent five months as a Fellow of the Karla Scherer Center for the Study of American Culture at the University of Chicago and presented current research in lectures in Chicago and at the Institute for Advanced Study of the University of Minnesota, Minneapolis.
 In February and March she will conduct research at the University of California, Berkeley.
 She will give a paper on "Serial Chronotopes: The Cultural Work of Narrative World Building in Contemporary Web and Television Series" at the 3rd International Berkeley Conference on Film & Media: "Serialities 1915/2015".

 The conference, hosted by the English Department and the Lichtenberg Kolleg, took place in June 2013 in the Historic Observatory at Göttingen.
 It started with a keynote by Prof. Bill Brown of the University of Chicago on the topic of "The Obsolescence of the Human."
 Please see the conference website for pictures and more details.

 Prospective students interested in our B.A. or M.A. program "North American Studies" can find detailed information on the curriculum, our research, and course offerings in this special section of our website.
-For individual counseling on the application process, course selections, and career opportunities, please contact Dr. des.
-Vanessa Künnemann.
+For individual counseling on the application process, course selections, and career opportunities, please contact Dr. Vanessa Künnemann.